-- 1.1.1 AISC relies on email to communicate with Participants and Applicants.
+1.1.1 AISC relies on email to communicate with Participants and Applicants.
 Any changes to contact information MUST be provided to AISC.
 See requirement 1.1.2 concerning Company Profile.
 It is the Participant and Applicant's responsibility to ensure communications are being received.
-Failure to update AISC Certification with current contact information may result in delayed or withdrawn certificates. - 1.1.2 Company Profile includes company information and contact information.
+Failure to update AISC Certification with current contact information may result in missed invoices, program updates, canceled audits, and delayed or withdrawn certificates.

+Company Profile includes company information and contact information.
 Refer to requirement 1.1.1.
-Changes in ownership, location, and company name may require additional audits or certification termination.
+Changes in ownership, location, and company name may require additional audits or be subject to certification termination.
 Therefore, the Participant and Applicant is required, within 30 days of the completed change, to submit the Company Profile form (aisc.org/certprofile) to inform AISC of changes to any of the following: